 With its beguiling mix of the traditional and ultra-modern, Japan is a nation of contrasts and ever-changing surprises.
 From the shimmering waterfront of Yokohama to the bustling back alleys of Osaka; Sapporo’s snowy climes and Kyoto’s historic neighbourhoods, Japan presents a charming mix of old and new.

-Japan holidays have never looked so good!
-Pick a season and experience the magic of the cherry blossoms in Kyoto in Spring, shopping and cultural activities in Tokyo in Summer, the Autumn maple leaves in Shizuoka and Hokkaido's perfect skiing conditions in Winter.
+Japan holidays are perfect at all times of the year.
+Pick your season and experience the magic of the cherry blossoms in Kyoto in Spring, shopping and cultural activities in Tokyo in Summer, the Autumn maple leaves in Shizuoka or Hokkaido's perfect skiing conditions in Winter.

 Japan tours cover the breadth of this diverse country, consisting of more than 6,000 islands and 47 prefectures.
 As the cherry blossom front sweeps across the land, bringing warmer weather and fragrant blooms, the people of Japan come out in droves for 'Hanami' – a Japanese picnic under the cherry blossom trees.
 The spread of blooms begins in January in the southern-most prefecture of Okinawa, reaching Kyoto and Tokyo by the end of March.

 Tokyo is Japan's capital and its most vibrant city, made up of numerous distinct neighbourhoods.
 Shibuya is Tokyo's unofficial heart and with its neon splendour it's hard to ignore.
 Shibuya's Yoyogi Park comes to life on Sundays when a raucous collection of manga-loving teens, rock'n'roll wannabes and fashion aficionados take to the streets.
 Nearby Shinjuki is famous for its 'Golden Gai' bar district and incredible world-class restaurants.